bup/bup/README.md

  - It requires python >= 2.4, a C compiler, and an installed git version >= 1.5.3.1.

- - It currently only works on Linux, MacOS X >= 10.4, or Windows (with Cygwin).
+ - It currently only works on Linux, MacOS X >= 10.4, Solaris, or Windows (with Cygwin).
 Patches to support other platforms are welcome.

 Getting started